Sequential Cursed Equilibrium: Definitions and general results

-This definition of local best-response allows that player $n$ incorrectly foresees its own future actions---we have not imposed the requirement that the continuation strategy $\tilde{\sigma}^I_n$ agrees with $\sigma_n$.
-One motivation for the present study is that people reason differently about hypothetical and observed events; thus, the definition allows that players may make plans and then change them.
+This definition of local rationality allows that player $n$ incorrectly foresees their own future actions---we have not imposed the requirement that the self-conjecture $\overline{\sigma}^I_n$ agrees with $\sigma_n$ at later information sets.\footnote{It does not matter whether $\overline{\sigma}^I_n$ and $\sigma_n$ agree at information sets that precede $I$, because we have restricted attention to games of perfect recall and initialized play at information set $I$.} One motivation for the present study is that people reason differently about hypothetical and observed events; thus, the definition allows that players may make plans and then change them.